 What is the council doing?

-- we are working closely with Affinity water on issues of water leakage.
+- Working closely with Affinity water on issues of water leakage.

-- We are asking developers to include measures such that the average water consumption in new developments is well below that required by Building Regulations.
+- Asking developers to include measures such that the average water consumption in new developments is well below that required by Building Regulations.

-- We are also working with developers to include Sustainable Drainage provisions in new developments.
+- Working with developers to include Sustainable Drainage provisions in new developments.

 What can residents do?